Skip to content

 Annual number of subsurface marine heatwave shows a significant increase in response to subsurface mean-state warming during the past three decades.
 Our findings reveal the limitation of identifying marine heatwaves solely based on the sea surface temperature and underscore the necessity of subsurface observations for monitoring marine heatwaves.Sun et al, October 2023

-Once global average temperatures exceed 1.5°C (this occurred in the last few months of 2023) extreme marine heatwaves that occurred on average once per century, are more likely to occur ever decade.
+Marine heatwaves occurred every year since then.
+Once global average temperatures exceed 1.5°C (this occurred 2023-2024) extreme marine heatwaves that occurred on average once per century, are more likely to occur ever decade.
 At +3.5°C, the worst case scenario and our current climate trajectory:

-“…the number of marine heatwave days is projected to increase by a factor of at least 40.
-At this level of warming, marine heatwaves have a spatial extent that is over 20 times bigger than preindustrial levels… Under high future emissions, by the late 21st century, much of the global ocean may reach a permanent state of marine heatwave, relative to a fixed pre-industrial threshold.” – Marine Heatwaves International Working Group PDF of the Science Brief for COP26 (Glasgow, November 2021).
+…the number of marine heatwave days is projected to increase by a factor of at least 40.
+At this level of warming, marine heatwaves have a spatial extent that is over 20 times bigger than preindustrial levels… Under high future emissions, by the late 21st century, much of the global ocean may reach a permanent state of marine heatwave, relative to a fixed pre-industrial threshold. – Marine Heatwaves International Working Group (PDF, 2021).

 More information